The Best LGBTQ+ Hotspots in Fort Lauderdale

 Address: 1508 NE 4th Ave, Fort Lauderdale, FL 33304

-This local pub is one of the most successful gay bars in town, while multiple awards lining the walls and the title of “Best Burger in Fort Lauderdale” under its belt.
+This local pub is one of the most successful gay bars in town, with multiple awards lining the walls and the title of “Best Burger in Fort Lauderdale” under its belt.
 Many are drawn in by the long happy hours and feel-good pub fare—burgers and wings, sure, but also meatloaf, lasagna, and pork chops as well.

 Bars and Clubs